OCA/partner-contact/partner_data_vies_populator/readme/INSTALL.rst

-This module require the `python-stdnum <https://pypi.org/project/python-stdnum/>`_ librairy.
-As Odoo itself depend on this librairy, it should already be installed on your system.
+This module requires the `python-stdnum <https://pypi.org/project/python-stdnum/>`_ library.
+As Odoo itself depends on this library, so it should already be installed on your system.